Enhancing economic relations with trade partner countries for Georgia’s integration to international economic circles.

 Major essence of Generalized System of Preferences is to establish low rate tariffs of the base import tariff on goods imported from the beneficiary countries, which facilitates access of goods from developing countries to the markets of developed countries.

-Georgia is the beneficiary of GSP regime of the following countries: USA, Japan, Canada, Switzerland, and Norway.
+Georgia is the beneficiary of GSP regime of the following countries: USA, Japan and Canada.

 Free Trade Regime implies liberalization of trade from custom import taxes among the contracting parties, except the agreed exceptions.